 Student Administration at the Faculty of Culture and Society

 The Student Administration at the Faculty of Culture and Society has a desk on floor 2B at Niagara.
-Due to the pandemic, the desk is currently closed.
-Instead, you can reach the Student Administration by email.
+The student desk is open Tuesday and Thursday 10.00–14.00.

 Email address för the student administrators at the Department of Global Political Studies